-1191.
-(1) An officer of Customs or the [Union Minister of Finance]2 or [the Ministry of Finance]2 may, either of his own motion or on the application of any party interested, review, and on so reviewing modify, reverse or confirm, any order [other than one made on review]4 made by himself or by any of his predecessors in office:
+191. [(1) An Officer of Customs or the [Union Minister for Planning and Finance]4 or [Union Ministry of Planning and Finance]4 may, either of his own motion or on the application of any party interested, review, and on so reviewing modify, reverse or confirm, any order [other than one made on review]5 made by himself or by any of his predecessors in office:

-Provided as follows:
+Provided as follows:-

-- (a) when an officer of Customs below the rank of [Competent Customs Official]2 proposes to review any order, whether made by himself or by any of his predecessors in office, he shall first obtain the sanction of the [Competent Customs Official]2; - (b) an application for review of an order shall not be entertained unless it is made within ninety days from the making of the order, or unless the applicant satisfies the officer of Customs or the [Union Minister of Finance]2 or [the Ministry of Finance]2, as the case may be, that he had sufficient cause for not making the application within that period;
+- (a) When an officer of Customs below the rank of [Competent Customs Official]1 proposes to review any order, whether made by himself or by any of his predecessors in office, he shall first obtain the sanction of the [Competent Customs Official]1; - (b) an application for review of an order shall not be entertained unless it is made within ninety days from the making of the order, or unless the applicant satisfies the officer of Customs or the [Union Minister for Planning and Finance]4 or [Union Ministry of Planning and Finance]4, as the case may be, that he had sufficient cause for not making the application within that period; - (c) an order shall not be modified or reversed unless reasonable notice has been given to the parties affected thereby to appear and be heard in support of the order: - (d) an order against which an appeal has been preferred shall not be reviewed; - (e) [areview by a reviewing authority under this section on the own motion of such authority shall not be made after the expiry of two years from the making of the order.]5]3

-1 Substituted by the Sea Customs (Amendment) Act, 1949.[Act No.XXXIII of 1949]. .
+2 Deleted by the Sea Customs (Amendment) Act, 1956.
+[Act No. XIV of 1956].

-3 Deleted by the Sea Customs (Amendment) Act, 1956.[Act No.XIV of 1956].
+3 Substituted by the Sea Customs (Amendment) Act, 1949.
+[Act No. XXXIII of 1949].

-4 Inserted and Substituted by the Sea Customs (Second Amendment) Act, 1949 [Act No LIX of 1949].
+5 Inserted and substituted by the Sea Customs (Second Amendment) Act, 1949.[Act No.LIX of 1949].

-- (c) an order shall not be modified or reversed unless reasonable notice has been given to the parties affected thereby to appear and be heard in support of the order; - (d) an order against which an appeal has been preferred shall not be reviewed; - (e) [a review by a reviewing authority under this section on the own motion of such authority shall not be made after the expiry of two years from the making of the order.]1 - (2) (a) The [Union Minister of Finance]2 [or the [Director-General of Customs]2may]3, at any time and on application or otherwise, call for the record of any case disposed of by any officer of Customs subordinate to him, and - (b) the [Ministry of Finance]2 may, at any time and on application or otherwise, call for the record of any case disposed of by any officer of Customs or the [Union Minister of Finance]2 for the purpose of satisfying himself as to the correctness, legality or propriety of any decision or order made and may make such order as he thinks fit:
+- [(2) (a) The [Union Minister for Planning and Finance]2 or the [Director-General of Customs]3 may, at any time and on application or otherwise, call for the record of any case disposed of by any officer of Customs subordinate to him, and - (b) the [Union Ministry of Planning and Finance]2 may, at any time and on application or otherwise, call for the record of any case disposed of by any officer of Customs or the [Union Minister for Planning and Finance]2 for the purpose of satisfying himself as to the correctness, legality or propriety of any decision or order made and may make such order as he thinks fit:]1